-Schonchin Butte Trail is a 1.5 mile moderately trafficked out and back trail located near Tulelake, CA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible year-round.
+Schonchin Butte Lookout Trail is a 1.5 mile moderately trafficked loop trail located near Tulelake, CA that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, and trail running and is accessible year-round.

 Directions from Lava Beds Visitor Center: Travel northward 2.5 miles on the park road to the turnoff for Schonchin Butte.
 Turn right on the access road, which changes to dirt & gravel after a short distance.
 Follow the road 1.25 miles to the trailhead and park off the road.